jadecobra/python_tdd_exercises/source/functions.rst

                self.assertEqual(functions.passthrough(set), False)
                self.assertEqual(functions.passthrough(dict), False)

-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for each line until we make the input match the output, proving that the passthrough function we have defined returns the input it is given.
+    the terminal updates to show an :doc:`AssertionError` for each line until we make the input match the output, proving that the passthrough function we have defined returns the input it is given.
 Hooray!
 We are geniuses again

 Functions with positional arguments
 -----------------------------------

-We can define our function to take in more than one input, For instance if we are writing a function to perform operations on 2 numbers as we do in `calculator <./calculator.rst>`_\ , the function has to be able to accept the 2 numbers it performs operations on
+We can define our function to take in more than one input, For instance if we are writing a function to perform operations on 2 numbers as we do in :doc:`calculator`\ , the function has to be able to accept the 2 numbers it performs operations on

 RED: make it fail
 ^^^^^^^^^^^^^^^^^